-An essential part of what we do here at Rowden is to help furniture makers learn to draw.
+Alongside our Woodworking Courses, an essential part of what we do here at Rowden is to help furniture makers learn to draw.
 It is a way of making sense of the world around us and allows us to build up an individual visual language.

 We beginour drawing classes with simple exercises in looking.
 Sit down, put your head in one place, here is a sheet of paper, let’s put it vertically alongside what we want to draw.
 Just give me outlines.
 What we put in front of you are simple forms.
 Cubes and rectangles painted white on a white background.
 They are still and the lighting is constant.
 Looking very hard, that is where drawing starts…

 This can be tricky to the untrained eye.
 One part of your brain, the lazy part, will want you to draw the symbol of a cup, a box, a bike etc. But the trick is not to let that happen.
 Relax, take it slow and think about where each line is in relation to the next.

 Half of the battle is STOPPING the left-hand side of the brain telling you that “this is too much hard work” and “this is pointless, you can’t draw”.
 It’s inevitable that you will get these thoughts, but you need to learn to enjoy this visual thinking and get to the place where you recognise the peace and tranquillity of the Drawing Studio.